egedebruin/Trackscape/README.md

 A section can also be a chest.
 When all sections of the to be opened chest are already done and the next section is completed, the chest will be opened.

+**Potential for Machine Learning**

+The application stores data about potential chests that the user has identified as chests or as non-chests.
+This data can be used for a machine learning algorithm, which could be used to optimize the detection of chests in the future.